Here's how you can celebrate Ganesh Chaturthi in eco-friendly way, maintaining social distancing | Lifestyle

 The holy festival of Ganesh Chaturthi is celebrated every year with great fervour in the country with thousands of devotees thronging temples and 'Ganeshotsav pandals' to offer their prayers.
 After 10 days of festivities, finally, the devotees bid adieu to the elephant-god for the year by immersing it in water bodies.

-However, the festival this year will be celebrated in a much more restricted way amidst the global pandemic situation.
+However, the festival this year is being celebrated in a much more restricted way amidst the global pandemic situation.
 The social distancing norms will prevent people to celebrate the festival in the congregation.
 With the festival of Ganesh Chaturthi just around the corner, here are some ideas to make the celebration eco-friendly and socially-distant.

 All of the four materials used for making the idol are safe for the environment and hence, the idol can be easily immersed in water and then the water can be discarded in the backyard without harming the backyard plants.
 While the festival has arrived at a time of uncertainty, it is very important that people do not let the pandemic dampen the spirit of one of the biggest festivals in the country.
 The above-mentioned ways are completely social-distance friendly and also eco-friendly.
 (ANI)